HackYourFuture/Project/README.md

 - Knowing if you `understand what's asked` of you
 - How to `communicate with non-developers` about what you're doing
 - Learning how to be `solutions-oriented`
-- How to work in a `Scrum setting`
+- How to work in a `Agile setting`

 ## Project Outline